shikhashrivastava2807/DistributedFileSystem/README.md

 3. When a failed server recovers, it should resume sending its heartbeat messages, and the M-server which should repopulate its metadata to indicate the availability for the recovered servers chunks.

-#### 4 Submission Information
-The submission should be through eLearning in the form of an archive consisting of:

-1. File(s) containing the source code.
-Your source code must have the following, otherwise you will lose points:
-(a) Proper comments indicating what is being done.
-(b) Error checking for all function and system calls.

-2. The README file, which describes how to run your program.